 - How will recruitment today contribute to growth (i.e., your company’s needs in 24 months)?

 Once you have a foundational understanding of your needs, you can begin planning the most effective and relevant path for recruitment.
 Begin identifying channels you trust to connect with the right candidates.
-An HR partner that draws from an extensive talent network can help you find the ideal combination of connections and tools to meet these needs.
+An HR solutions partner that draws from an extensive talent network can help you find the ideal combination of connections and tools to meet these needs.

 2. preparing a job description